 - Dark, dark, dark

 - EMF — turn off wifi.
-No cell phone in bedroom.
+No cell phone in bedroom, or on airplane mode.
 Turn power off to bedroom at night.

 - Fresh Air